How to make a PDF

 How to convert directly to PDF

-Windows (Office apps)Click File and then Save As.
+Windows (MS Office apps)Click File and then Save As.
 From the file-type popup menu, select PDF (*.pdf).
 Click Save.
 The file extension will automatically be changed to .pdf.

 Mac OSIssue the Print command.
 The dialog box that appears has a button at the lower left labeled PDF.
 Click this button.
 From the menu that appears, select Save as PDF.
 In the next dialog box, enter a filename and click Save.